 Our course not only teaches them how to manage and cope with their symptoms, but makes sure they leave connected to local supports that help them stay healthy.

-After a job where priorities were following orders, protecting others and staying alive, it’s common among Vets to feel unfulfilled and aimless in the jobs they land in after leaving the military.
+After a job where priorities were following orders, protecting others and staying alive, it’s common among Vets to feel unfulfilled and aimless after leaving the military.

-We help Vets define what gave their service personal meaning, and use that to help them plan and start careers they can be proud of.
+We help Vets define what gave their service personal meaning, and use that to help them plan a future they can be proud of.

 How We Change Lives